danbz/aesthetic-programming/source/acknowledgments.md

 "Nicolas Malevé - for his inspirational work", "Cornelia Sollfrank - for the ongoing dialogues with her \
 inspirational work",
-"Daniel Shiffman - for the excellent online instructional videos", "Anyone else we might have forgotten, sorry"
+"Norbert Landsteiner - for permission to use ELIZA Terminal and ELIZA Test", "Daniel Shiffman - for the excellent online instructional videos", "Anyone else we might have forgotten, sorry"
 ];